 In September 2011, the FASB finalized guidance on Testing Goodwill for Impairment.
 The new guidance simplifies how entities test goodwill for impairment and permits an entity to first assess qualitative factors to determine whether it is more likely than not that the fair value of a reporting unit is less than its carrying amount as a basis for determining whether it is necessary to perform the two-step goodwill impairment test.
 This guidance is effective for fiscal years beginning after December 15, 2011.
-The Company does not believe implementation of this guidance will have a material effect on its carrying value of goodwill and indefinite life intangible assets.
+The adoption of this amendment did not have an impact on our Consolidated Financial Statements.